All about me...

 "Painting for me is an unabridged experience of surrendering to the beauty of the universe that translates the manifestation of the Divine Presence."

 I'm a self-taught artist who learned from books and Youtube videos.
 I use a limited palette of 5 or 6 colors.
-For paint, I like Holbein, Sennelier or M Graham.
-For paper I most use Arches; other papers that I use eventually are Lanaquarelle and Saunders.
-I'm not particularly picky about brushes; however, I own a variety of synthetic rounds and flats, and bristle and hake ones.
-I like to find new ways to deposit paint on the paper and create new textures.
+For paint, I like Sennelier or M Graham.
+For paper I mostly use Arches; other papers that I use eventually are Lanaquarelle and Saunders.
+I'm not particularly picky about brushes; however, I own a variety of synthetic rounds and flats.
+I like to find new ways to deposit paint on the paper and create new textures, using other tools than a brush.

 I hold B.Sc. in Physics, M.Sc. in Astrophysics, and Ph.D. in Physics.
 I also have a B.A. in Literature.
-I lived in several different countries as a child and learned (and forgot) many languages.
-As an adult, I lived in France, Italy and Japan.
+I currently speak several languages and I believe I can only truly understand another culture when I'm able to communicate using their own language.
+Although science always has been the driving force in my life since I was five years old, I often wonder if I should have been an anthropologist or a historian, or more likely: a writer.
+I lived in France, Italy, Brazil, and Japan, in order to advance my career in physics.
 When I finally settled down in USA, I had professor of physics position at Tuskegee University and, later on, at San Jose State Univ.

-I manage my illness dutifully and I went back to work as a researcher.
 As I continue to develop as a painter, I also grow as a physicist.
-I see no separation or opposition since both research and painting require creativity and determination.
-I'm also an author of over 80 scientific articles in international indexed peer-reviewed journals in physics, chemistry and engineering.
+I see no separation or opposition since both research and painting require creativity, determination, and a bit of obsession.
+Physicists and artists share the vision of things that are yet to happen.
+I'm also an author (using my full last name) of scientific articles in international indexed peer-reviewed journals in physics, chemistry and engineering, and short stories.
+I enjoy life as it comes: writing fiction, doing high impact sports, traveling, and learning something new from flying to tap-dance, including carving.
+Recently, I learned how to edit videos and sound effects, so far I'm terrible at them.

 I hope you will enjoy my art.